DaMangledMan/cse-210-08---HiLo-Card-Game/README.txt

     programs process:
         main
-            runs through everything else that has been created draw_phase
+            runs through everything else that has been created class_deck
+            deck_creation
+                builds the deck from nothing and stores it as an object draw_phase
-            draws a card and shows it to player player_declaration
+                draws a card, shows it to player, and discards it player_declaration
             takes high/low input from player
         correctness_calculation
-            compares two cards to determine correctness of player input point_distribution
+            compares two cards to determine correctness of player input class_points
+            start_points
+                sets the starting point count as an object point_distribution
-            distibutes points and show it to player replay_question
+                adds or subtracts points based on player correctness replay_question
             asks player if they want to play another round